SabinaGw/Project-Portfolio-Analyzing-and-Formatting-Sales-Data/README.md

 1. Total sales and profits per year
 2. Total sales and profits per quarter

-Geographic Analysis:
+## Geographic Analysis:

-Highest sales and profits by region
+3. Highest sales and profits by region

-Highest sales and profits by state and city
+4. Highest sales and profits by state and city

-Geographic analysis: differences in delivery time based on location

-Product Analysis:
+## Product Analysis:

-Most profitable categories and subcategories
+5. Most profitable categories and subcategories

-Most profitable products
+6. Most profitable products

-Gross margin analysis: calculating gross margin for different product categories
+7. Gross margin analysis: calculating gross margin for different product categories

-Price variability analysis: how price variability affects sales and profits
+8. Price variability analysis: how price variability affects sales and profits

-Customer Analysis:
+## Customer Analysis:

-Customer segments
+9. Customer segments

-Total number of customers
+10. Total number of customers

-Customer retention analysis: repeat purchases and retention rates.
+11. Customer retention analysis: repeat purchases and retention rates.
 Loyalty program

-Sales Analysis:
+## Sales Analysis:

-Relationship between discounts and sales
+12. Relationship between discounts and sales

-Basket analysis: average order value and number of products per order
+13. Basket analysis: average order value and number of products per order

-Delivery Time Analysis:
+## Delivery Time Analysis:

-Delivery time of products (quantity and %)
+14. Delivery time of products (quantity and %)

-Average delivery time
+15. Average delivery time
+16. Differences in delivery time based on location

-Deviation analysis
+17. Deviation analysis

-Seasonal trends analysis

-Type of products vs. delivery time
+18. Type of products vs. delivery time

-5. Data Visualization
+## 5. Data Visualization
-Tool: PowerBI
+### Tool: PowerBI

 Interactive dashboard in PowerBI based on collected data

-6. Recommendations
+## 6. Recommendations

-Findings and Recommendations:
+### Findings and Recommendations:

-Profits and sales are gradually improving, with Q4 being a key period
+* Profits and sales are gradually improving, with Q4 being a key period

-Best performing regions are West and East; focus should be on these regions
+* Best performing regions are West and East; focus should be on these regions

-California, New York, and Washington are the most profitable states, while Texas, Ohio, and Pennsylvania incur losses
+* California, New York, and Washington are the most profitable states, while Texas, Ohio, and Pennsylvania incur losses

-Technology and Office Supplies are the best categories, while Furniture needs improvement
+* Technology and Office Supplies are the best categories, while Furniture needs improvement

-Among subcategories, Copiers and Paper yield the highest profits, while Tables and Bookcases yield the highest losses
+* Among subcategories, Copiers and Paper yield the highest profits, while Tables and Bookcases yield the highest losses

-Consumer segment yields the highest profits
+* Consumer segment yields the highest profits

-Loyalty program should reward the most loyal customers, even if they incur losses
+* Loyalty program should reward the most loyal customers, even if they incur losses